shuaibiyy/lambda-registry/README.md

 ## Usage

+-Cosmos was written to fulfil the deployment architecture described here: [HAProxy Configuration Management with Lambda-Registry and Cosmonaut](https://shuaib.me/haproxy-config-mgmt-lambda-registry-cosmonaut/).

 Lambda-Registry can be used standalone or in conjunction with [Cosmonaut](https://github.com/shuaibiyy/cosmonaut).
 Cosmonaut is a process that can listen to events from a docker daemon, retrieve a HAProxy configuration from lambda-registry based on the services running on its host, and use the config to reload its host's HAProxy container.

 If you're using lambda-registry standalone, you can generate a config file by running these commands: